axelav/motorcycles/tires.md

 ### non-DOT

-- Dunlop AT81/AT81RC (I really like these and got +1000 miles on an RC rear)
+- Dunlop AT81/AT81RC (I really like these and got +1000 miles on an RC rear on the 690)

 ## only read about

+**race tires:** MX33 front and AT81 rear

 - Metzler MC360 - maybe try these as next dual sport tires: [mid hard](https://www.rockymountainatvmc.com/tires-and-wheels/metzeler-mc360-mid-hard-tire-p) or [mid soft](https://www.rockymountainatvmc.com/tires-and-wheels/metzeler-mc360-mid-soft-tire-p)
 - [Dunlop D908 Rally Raid][4] or from [Bikebandit][7]